MatyasGodula/MZAPO-SDK/README.md

 chmod 600 ~/.ssh/mzapo-root-key
 ```

-Once the kay is copied ot your PC you can then connect to the board using
+Once the key is copied ot your PC you can then connect to the board using
 ```bash
 ssh -i ~/.ssh/mzapo-root-key -o 'ProxyJump=cvut_login@postel.felk.cvut.cz' root@192.168.223.xxx
 ```